jamesgeorge007/scaffold-static/README.md

 ## How it works

-> Choose your favourite framework to work upon.
+1. Choose your favourite CSS framework to work with.

 ![scaffold-static](https://i.imgur.com/8KnFcb8.jpg)

-> Generates the required boilerplate for you.
+2. Generates the required boilerplate for you.

 ![scaffold-static-console](https://i.imgur.com/xYUTBCe.jpg)

-> Shows up the template within your default browser.
+3. Shows up the template within your default browser.

 ![Template served](https://i.imgur.com/iNjkl9F.jpg)